Explicit memory: Neural structures involved

 Several neural structures are proposed to be involved in explicit memory.
-Most are in the temporal lobe or closely related to it, such as the amygdala, the hippocampus, the rhinal cortex in the temporal lobe, and the prefrontal cortex.
+Most are in the medial temporal lobe or closely related to it, such as the amygdala, the hippocampus, the rhinal cortex in the temporal lobe, and the prefrontal cortex.
 Nuclei in the thalamus also are included, because many connections between the prefrontal cortex and temporal cortex are made through the thalamus.
 The regions that make up the explicit memory circuit receive input from the neocortex and from brainstem systems, including acetylcholine, serotonin, and noradrenaline systems.

 Traumatic brain injury

-While the human brain is certainly regarded for its plasticity, there is some evidence that shows traumatic brain injury (TBI) in young children can have negative effects on explicit memory.
+While the human brain is certainly regarded for its neuroplasticity, there is some evidence that shows traumatic brain injury (TBI) in young children can have negative effects on explicit memory.
 Researchers have looked at children with TBI in early childhood (i.e. infancy) and late childhood.
 Findings showed that children with severe TBI in late childhood experienced impaired explicit memory while still maintaining implicit memory formation.
 Researchers also found that children with severe TBI in early childhood had both increased chance of having both impaired explicit memory and implicit memory.
 While children with severe TBI are at risk for impaired explicit memory, the chances of impaired explicit memory in adults with severe TBI is much greater.